AviatrixSystems/Docs/HowTos/tgw_overview.rst

  1. Orchestrates VPC to VPC connectivities via AWS TGW.
  #.
 Creates security boundaries between groups of VPCs via Route Domains or Security Domains.
  #.
-Out-of-box integration that allows customers with Direct Connect to utilize TGW for connecting on-prem to VPCs.
+Out-of-the-box integration that allows customers with Direct Connect to utilize TGW for connecting on-prem to VPCs.

 .. note::